upfrontjs/framework/docs/calliope/readme.md

 #### create
 <Badge text="static" type="warning"/>

 The `create` method instantiates your model while setting up attributes and relations.
+This will mass assign attributes to the model while respecting the [guarding](./attributes#guarding) settings.

 ```ts
 import User from '@Models/User';